 Sometimes too much information is just that: too much.
 If you find yourself scouring the internet in the wee hours of the night comparing your child’s cough to every rare, deadly disease known to man, you’ve likely moved from informed concern to unnecessary anxiety.
 Of course, it’s always important to trust your mothers’ intuition when your children are sick to know when to seek care from a physician or specialist.
 But if you’re routinely worried about health issues and your physicians see no reason for concern, you may have lost perspective on your child’s wellness.

 Oh, what we wouldn’t do for a crystal ball so we could know for sure that she gets into Harvard and wins the Nobel Prize!
 Whom they will marry, their success and happiness in their careers—there are just so many ways that it could go wrong, and there’s not much you can do to prevent it, really.
 That’s why we parent one day at a time.
 Keep an eye on those big-picture, lifelong ideas you want your child to grab onto, but deal with challenges as they come.

 4. Anxiety over your child’s physical safety.

 We all know that there are real dangers in the world.
 But excessive focus on these things can push past productive thinking and become debilitating.
 No mom can completely insulate her child from all risk.
-The most we can do is take those reasonable steps to ensure the likely safety of our children, and trust God to provide protection in areas where we can’t.
+One of the best wisdom for how to overcome anxiety in parenting is to take those reasonable steps to ensure the likely safety of our children and then trust God to provide protection in areas where we can’t.